juanfernandezgracia/leadership_package/README.md

 Same as with windows.

+## Using the package

+This package is meant to be applied to point data for several entities and to extract leader-follower relations for those entities.

+### Loading the data and ploting basic quantities

+### Getting the leadership network

 [//]: <> (This is a simple example package.
 You can use [Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/) to write your content. )